 Please make sure you consult the Liberal Studies Requirements, Major Requirements, and College Core Requirements for full degree requirements.

-Type 10 Special – French (Kindergarten-grade 12) Illinois State Board of Education (ISBE) approved program
+Illinois Professional Educator License with endorsement in Foreign Language French (Kindergarten-grade 12), an Illinois State Board of Education (ISBE) approved program.